 Volunteer with BEAM and connect with others who are working to make a difference in our local community!

 Food Sorter: Volunteers help maintain quality standards for the food that is distributed to the community through our warehouse.
-As a volunteer in our Food Bank, you will sort and inspect donated food (frozen, fresh, canned, boxed items) or help pack meal kits that will be distributed at mobile food pantry events.
-Volunteers should be able to bend, lift up to 15 lbs. and stand for up to 4 hours.
+As a volunteer in our Food Bank, you will sort and inspect donated food (frozen, fresh, canned, and boxed items) or help pack meal kits that will be distributed at mobile food pantry events.
+Volunteers should be able to bend, lift up to 15 lbs., and stand for up to 4 hours.

 Food Donations Pickup: Volunteers work in teams and travel in the BEAM delivery truck to pick up food donations at BEAM partner retail grocery stores (Publix, Winn Dixie).
 Volunteers must be able to bend, lift up to 30 lbs., and get in and out of the BEAM delivery truck.

 BEAM Food Pantry volunteers work with clients in our food pantry, assisting the client as they make food selections in a mini-supermarket setting.
-Volunteers may also be called upon to restock shelves in the pantry, refrigerator or freezer to ensure that the food pantry is prepared to serve clients.
-Volunteers should be able to bend, lift up to 15 lbs. and stand for up to 4 hours.
+Volunteers may also be called upon to restock shelves in the pantry, refrigerator, or freezer to ensure that the food pantry is prepared to serve clients.
+Volunteers should be able to bend, lift up to 15 lbs., and stand for up to 4 hours.

 * Volunteers must be 18 or older